sap-tutorials/Tutorials/tutorials/cp-wf-01-create-definition/cp-wf-01-create-definition.md

 [ACCORDION-BEGIN [Step 7: ](Call an external service via a service task)]

 It's now time to enhance the workflow definition and add a step to call an external service.
-The service you'll use is an Northwind OData service that you explored in [Learn about OData fundamentals]:
+The service you'll use is an Northwind OData service that you explored in [Learn about OData fundamentals](https://www.sap.com/developer/tutorials/odata-01-intro-origins.html):

 <https://services.odata.org/V3/Northwind/Northwind.svc/>